1. Introduction to Physiology.

 3.3 Brain functions: organization of the cerebral cortex in sensory, association and motor areas; concept of lateralization of brain functions; the behavioral status system; diffuse modulatory systems.

 4. Peripheral Nervous System (PNS): afferent (sensory) and efferent (motor-somatic and autonomous) divisions.

-4.1 General properties of sensory systems; types of sensory receptors; generator and receptor potential; concept of primary and secondary receptive field; spatial resolution of stimuli; encoding and processing of sensory stimuli (labeled line coding or principle, population coding, frequency coding); concept of lateral inhibition; receptor adaptations; the somatosensory pathways and cortex; cutaneous receptors; touch- and thermos-receptors; nociceptors and the retraction reflex; gate-control theory.
+4.1 General properties of sensory systems; types of sensory receptors; generator and receptor potential; concept of primary and secondary receptive field; spatial resolution of stimuli; encoding and processing of sensory stimuli (labeled line coding or principle, population coding, frequency coding); concept of lateral inhibition; receptor adaptations; the somatosensory pathways and cortex; cutaneous receptors; touch- and thermos-receptors.

 4.2 The autonomic nervous system: sympathetic and parasympathetic divisions; the centers of homeostatic control of the encephalic trunk and of the thalamus; localization of the cell bodies of autonomic neurons in the spinal cord; differences and similarities between sympathetic and parasympathetic pathways: localization of preganglionic neurons and ganglia; neurotransmitters used by pre- and post- ganglionic neurons; differences between ionotropic and metabotropic receptors; mechanisms of signal transduction of adrenergic and cholinergic receptors; the 5 different classes of adrenergic and cholinergic receptors; neuroeffector junction (schematic drawing of its different parts); adrenal medulla and catecholamines.